eosforce/FIPs/EOSC Main Network 14th BP Conference Arrangement.md

 1. Light node
 1. POS consensus mechanism and DPOS consensus
 1. Budget system
-### eEosforce will seize the trend of heterogeneous cross-chain era into the ecology of cosmos, pay attention to the following:
+### Eosforce will seize the trend of heterogeneous cross-chain era into the ecology of cosmos, pay attention to the following:
 1. Compatible with mainstream cross-chain protocols such as COSMOS and Polkadot protocol
 1. Open source EOSC high performance computing sdk
 1. High performance computing center as a cross-chain ecosystem